Sembrani: Sembrani train

-Sembrani train began serving passengers at Ngrombo stasiun on 20 January 2020.
+Sembrani train began serving passengers at Ngrombo beginning on 20 January 2020.
 On 28 September 2022, The speed of the Sembrani train (except for the Additional Sembrani) was upgraded to 120 km/hour (75 mph) from the original 105–110 km/h (65-68 mph).
-Sembrani trains will add stops at Cikarang Station starting 1 February 2022, and during the 2023 Eid al-Fitr holiday period, the speed will also be increased to 120 km/h (75 mph).
+Sembrani trains added stops at Cikarang Station starting 1 February 2022, and during the 2023 Eid al-Fitr holiday period, the speed was also increased to 120 km/h (75 mph).

-On 1 June 2023, following the enactment of new train travel chart 2023, The Sembrani train will add a morning service with train numbers 61–62, the successor to the "Sembrani Additional Train" that departs on a morning schedule from Surabaya Pasarturi and Gambir.
-This train is a "trial run" of morning passenger train service during the Eid al-Fitr 1444 H homecoming and return journeys.
-In connection with the change of the Argo Bromo Anggrek train series to a new generation executive, starting 29 March 2024, the Sembrani train will use legacy train sets from the first generation stainless steel train.
+On 1 June 2023, following the enactment of new train travel chart 2023, the Sembrani train added a morning service with train numbers 61–62, the successor to the "Sembrani Additional Train" that departs on a morning schedule from Surabaya Pasarturi and Gambir.
+This train was a "trial run" of morning passenger train service during the Eid al-Fitr 1444 H homecoming and return journeys.
+In connection with the change of the Argo Bromo Anggrek train series to a new generation executive, starting 29 March 2024, the Sembrani train will began using legacy coaches from the first generation stainless steel train sets manufactured by INKA Limited.

-On 1 June 2025, the Sembrani train (for 40 and 41) will serve the Luxury Sleeper class (a legacy of the Argo Bromo Anggrek) which will also replace the her brother role of the Luxury class Generation 2 as the Impact of the Argo Bromo Anggrek with the Compartment suite.
+On 1 June 2025, the Sembrani train (for 40 and 41) added a Luxury Sleeper class coach (a legacy of the Argo Bromo Anggrek) which will also replace the Luxury class Generation 2 coach as the Impact of the Argo Bromo Anggrek's adoption of the compartment suite coach in 2024.
+This version of the Sembrani therefore is now considered a de facto night train, the first non-Argo Class type overnight and sleeper train service in the KAI network after 30 years.